 - Lighter and Softer: Wow, coming after the fairly depressing Requiem and containing several happy, calm songs.
 The band noted this, saying it was meant to be an "anti-Requiem".

 - Mind Screw: Their lyrics, more often than not.
 "Stenuo" turns it Up to Eleven with a completely nonsensical chorus where the made-up words are treated like legit ones.
 Yeah.

 - Miniscule Rocking: "Was?", being barely 2 minutes long, is fairly short for their standards.
 Bonus points for being a fast-paced, cacophonic mess.

 - New Sound Album: While they've never really made two albums that sound exactly the same, Wow was markedly different from the previous ones, heavily featuring pianos and shifting subtly to a poppier sound (at times).

-- Pun-Based Title: "Muori Delay" sounds both like "die, delay" and "you die of her".
+- Pun-Based Title: "Muori Delay" in Italian sounds both like "die, delay" and "you die of her".